firesage123/Holdem/README.md

 **Start Date: June 25, 2016**

-For a detailed overview of how I created this project, please consult the wiki page (tab beside Pull Requests).
+For a detailed overview of how I created this project, please consult the wiki page (tab beside Pull Requests) or follow the link: https://github.com/firesage123/Holdem/wiki/Holdem-Implementation-Details